Isotretinoin

 Accidental spillages

-• If you accidentally spill the contents of the capsules or mixture on the work surface or floor, wearing gloves, cover the spillage with kitchen paper.
+- If you accidentally spill the liquid on the work surface or floor, wearing gloves, cover the spillage with kitchen paper.
 Wipe the area with water then clean with household cleaner and water.

-• If the mixture gets onto your skin, you must wash the area immediately, using plenty of water.
+- If the liquid gets onto your skin, you must wash the area immediately, using plenty of water.
 If the skin is sore you should contact your GP (family doctor) for advice.

-• If the mixture accidentally gets into your eyes, wash with plenty of running water for at least 10 minutes.
+- If the liquid accidentally gets into your eyes, wash with plenty of running water for at least 10 minutes.
 If your eyes are sore after this, you should go to your nearest Accident and Emergency (A&E) department.

 If any type of spillage occurs you should contact GOSH for advice immediately.